kevindeyne/vardogr/README.md

 ## Limitations
 Currently using JOOQ's open source version, which only allows for connecting with open source databases.
-Only tested with MariaDB and PostgreSQL.
+Only tested with MariaDB, MySQL and PostgreSQL.

 ## Commands
 > build